Marvin Vettori: 2016

-Vettori made his UFC debut on August 20, 2016 at UFC 202 against Alberto Emilliano Pereira.
+Vettori made his UFC debut on August 20, 2016, at UFC 202 against Alberto Emilliano Pereira.
 He tapped out Pereira via guillotine choke in round one.

 Vettori next faced Antônio Carlos Júnior at UFC 207 on December 30, 2016.
 Both Vettori and Carlos Júnior committed eyepokes and received a warning each from the referee but no point was deducted.
 The fight lasted three rounds and Vettori lost via unanimous decision, with 29–28 scores across the board.

 2017

-Vettori faced Vitor Miranda on June 25, 2017 at UFC Fight Night: Chiesa vs. Lee.
+Vettori faced Vitor Miranda on June 25, 2017, at UFC Fight Night: Chiesa vs. Lee.
 He won the fight by unanimous decision.

 Vettori faced Omari Akhmedov on December 30 at UFC 219.
 The back-and-forth fight ended in a majority draw.
 One of the judges scored it 29–28 for Vettori, and the others viewed it as a 28–28 draw, with Akhmedov winning the first two rounds, but Vettori having a dominant 10–8 round in the third.
+10 out of 15 media outlets scored the bout for Akhmedov while 3 of the 15 scored the bout as a draw.

 2018

-Vettori's next fight was scheduled on April 14, 2018 against future champion Israel Adesanya at UFC on Fox 29.
+Vettori's next fight was scheduled on April 14, 2018, against future champion Israel Adesanya at UFC on Fox 29.
 He lost the fight via a split decision, with two judges scoring the fight 29–28 for Adesanya, and the third judging it as 29–28 for Vettori.
+15 out of 17 media outlets scored the bout for Adesanya.

 2019

 On April 23, 2019, it was reported that Vettori was suspended for 6 months as he tested positive for ostarine, a selective androgen receptor modulator, from an out-of-competition test conducted on August 24, 2018.
 The United States Anti-Doping Agency determined that the positive test was the result of a contaminated dietary supplement, and found no evidence of intentional use of the banned substance.
 He became eligible to fight again on February 24, 2019.

-Vettori faced Cezar Ferreira on July 13, 2019 at UFC Fight Night 155.
+Vettori faced Cezar Ferreira on July 13, 2019, at UFC Fight Night 155.
 He won the fight via unanimous decision.

-After the fight with Ferreira, Vettori signed a new contract with the UFC and was scheduled to face Andrew Sanchez on September 14, 2019 at UFC Fight Night 158, replacing injured David Branch.
+After the fight with Ferreira, Vettori signed a new contract with the UFC and was scheduled to face Andrew Sanchez on September 14, 2019, at UFC Fight Night 158, replacing injured David Branch.
 However, it was reported that Sanchez was forced to pull from the event due to an eye infection, resulting in the cancellation of the bout.
 In turn, the pairing was left intact and eventually took place a month later at UFC Fight Night 161.
 Vettori won the fight via unanimous decision.